kitaaaaaaaaaa/airblockWebsite/README.md

 remember to copy the code for the navigation bar so you have it at the top

-important note guys if ur testing it make sure you have the most recent images and font folders installed otherwise google has a stroke
+important note guys if ur testing it make sure you have the most recent style.css, images and font folders installed otherwise google has a stroke